pablopaul/docs/dusk.md

 <a name="running-tests-on-travis-ci"></a>
 ### Travis CI

 To run your Dusk tests on Travis CI, we will need to use the "sudo-enabled" Ubuntu 14.04 (Trusty) environment.
 Since Travis CI is not a graphical environment, we will need to take some extra steps in order to launch a Chrome browser.
-In addition, we will use `php artisan serve` to launch PHP's built-in web server:
+In addition, we will use `php artisan serve` to launch PHP's built-in web server (which is limited in several aspects, i.e. running an old PHP version):

     sudo: required
     dist: trusty